payshares-staging/gulp-solar/README.md

 3. Create the kelp-bundle in the tmp folder
 4. Compile the kelp bundle scss files
 5. Compile the input scss files
+6. Clean the tmp files
-6. Rebuild and return as a stream
+7. Rebuild and return as a stream

 ### js()
 1. For each specified extension, get the js folder path (if exists)